nballier/RELIA/1_Outline.md

 the basics of morphophonology : main concepts, open access databases Assignment : recode with IPA symbols, a few regex scripts for data wrangling

-**6 JB (NB) the CMU dictionary and related python libraries** [library pronouncing](https://pronouncing.readthedocs.io/en/latest/tutorial.html) data cleaning  and data wrangling on the CMU (regex) : setting up your own github and post your first scripts
+**6 JB (NB) the CMU dictionary and related python libraries** [library pronouncing](https://pronouncing.readthedocs.io/en/latest/tutorial.html) data cleaning  and data wrangling on the CMU (regex) \\
+setting up your own github and post your first scripts\\

 **7. NB (JB) Creating a dataset : out of the CMU dictionary**
 ML: predicting a class (final consonant and initial consonant)